HL7/cql/input/pages/02-authorsguide.md

 The two expressions are equivalent and both return 3.

-Note that the [.kw]#point from# operator may only be used on a _unit interval_, or an interval containing a single point.
+Note that the <span class="kw">point from</span> operator may only be used on a _unit interval_, or an interval containing a single point.
 Attempting to extract a point from an interval with a size greater than one will result in a run-time error.

-The starting and ending point of an interval may be [.kw]#null#, the meaning of which depends on whether the interval is closed (inclusive) or open (exclusive).
-If a boundary point is [.kw]#null# and the boundary is exclusive, the boundary is considered unknown, and represents an uncertainty between the boundary and the minimum or maximum value for the point type of the interval.
-In this case, operations involving that point may return [.kw]#null#.
+The starting and ending point of an interval may be <span class="kw">null</span>, the meaning of which depends on whether the interval is closed (inclusive) or open (exclusive).
+If a boundary point is <span class="kw">null</span> and the boundary is exclusive, the boundary is considered unknown, and represents an uncertainty between the boundary and the minimum or maximum value for the point type of the interval.
+In this case, operations involving that point may return <span class="kw">null</span>.
 For example:

 ``` cql
 Interval[3, null) contains 5
 ```

-This expression results in [.kw]#null#.
-However, if the point is [.kw]#null# and the interval boundary is inclusive, the boundary is interpreted as the beginning or ending of the range of the point type.
+This expression results in <span class="kw">null</span>.
+However, if the point is <span class="kw">null</span> and the interval boundary is inclusive, the boundary is interpreted as the beginning or ending of the range of the point type.
 For example:

 ``` cql
 Interval[3, null] contains 5
 ```

-This expression returns [.kw]#true# because the [.kw]#null# ending boundary is inclusive and is therefore interpreted as extending to the end of the range of possible values for the point type of the interval.
+This expression returns <span class="kw">true</span> because the <span class="kw">null</span> ending boundary is inclusive and is therefore interpreted as extending to the end of the range of possible values for the point type of the interval.

-For numeric intervals, CQL defines a [.kw]#width# operator, which returns the ending boundary minus the starting boundary:
+For numeric intervals, CQL defines a <span class="kw">width</span> operator, which returns the ending boundary minus the starting boundary:

 ``` cql
 width of Interval[3, 5)